 Step 2: Serve everything separately if you feel you might have leftovers.
-Otherwise my preferred way to serve this is to place the spinach in the bowl topped by the sliced strawberries, red onion, crumbled feta, and toasted nuts.
+Otherwise, my preferred way to serve this is to place the spinach in the bowl topped with sliced strawberries, red onion, crumbled feta, and toasted nuts.

 Ways to serve this

-- This makes a great side dish salad to lots of dinners including my Lemon Chicken and Asparagus, or with my Tuscan Steak, or Garlic Butter Shrimp Pasta for extra special options.
+- This makes a great side dish salad with lots of dinners including my Lemon Chicken and Asparagus, or with my Tuscan Steak, or Garlic Butter Shrimp Pasta for extra special options.